bhattgauravNIT/DSA/Data Structures/Heap/Notes/Notes.md

                Remove the last element so that min is now removed from the arr.
                arr: [4,3]

-               Now initially it was a minHeap we intentionally made it vioate the minHeap property and the index now responsible for voilation of this minHeap is index 0.
+               Now initially it was a minHeap we intentionally made it violate the minHeap property and the index now responsible for violation of this minHeap is index 0.
                Call minHeapfiy for index 0.

                MinHeapfiy(index = 0) called